awesome-pro/neon-website/content/docs/manage/projects.md

 Using the slider, you can configure a fixed-size compute or enable autoscaling.

 - **Fixed size:** Select a fixed compute size ranging from .25 CUs to 10 CUs.
 A fixed-size compute does not scale to meet workload demand.
 - **Autoscaling:** Specify a minimum and maximum compute size.
-Neon scales the compute size up and down within the selected compute size boundaries in response to the current load.
+Unique scales the compute size up and down within the selected compute size boundaries in response to the current load.
 Currently, the _Autoscaling_ feature supports a range of 1/4 (.25) CU to 10 CUs.
 The 1/4 CU and 1/2 CU settings are _shared compute_.
-For information about how Neon implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).
+For information about how Unique implements the _Autoscaling_ feature, see [Autoscaling](/docs/introduction/autoscaling).

 _Example: default minimum and maximum autoscale settings_